Perspective | IRS is trying to reach 9 million people who haven’t collected their stimulus payments

 The cards, sent in May and June, were issued by MetaBank and came in a plain envelope from a company called Money Network Cardholder Services.

-This time, to help avoid the same mistake made with the stimulus debit cards and avoid fraudulent copycats, the IRS has posted a copy of its letter it at irs.gov.
+This time, to help avoid the same mistake made with the stimulus debit cards and avoid fraudulent copycats, the IRS has posted a copy of its letter at irs.gov.
 Receiving a letter doesn’t automatically mean a person qualifies for a stimulus payment.
 “An individual is likely eligible if he or she is a U.S. citizen or resident alien; has a work-eligible Social Security number; and cannot be claimed as dependent on someone else’s federal income tax return,” the IRS says.

 The IRS says more than 7 million people have used the non-filers tool to claim a stimulus payment.